alexiusvdt/sorting/README.md

 ## Sorting Algorithms
-This project aims to show knowledge of interfaces and sorting algorithms & is a work in progress
+This project aims to show knowledge of interfaces and sorting algorithms & is a **work in progress** so pardon the dust

 # Goals
   * users can view various sorting algorithms at work
   * users can sort ascending or descending
+  * an API request is sent to the `sort` endpoint

 # Technology
 * Flask
-* PyGame
+* PyGame (will be replaced as rendering the sort moves to react)
 * axios

 # Installation